tjheslin1/DMsPredictor/README.md

 ##### Ability Score Increases

 Ability score increases received at levels 4, 8, etc are not modelled and are assumed to be included in the characters stats upon submission to the simulator.
+The same is true of racial bonuses.
+ Racial abilities are not currently implemented.
+These will be done after all classes.

 ##### No validation against a Creature's Stats are made.